French Handball Federation: Club handball

 The federation organizes the National League for club teams, and the French Cups for men and women (Coupe de France masculine and Coupe de France Féminine).
 The winners of these tournaments qualify for European Leagues and Cups — the EHF Men's Champions League and the EHF Women's Champions League, and the Men's EHF Cup Winners' Cup and Women's EHF Cup Winners' Cup.

 International handball

 France hosted the men's World Championship in 1970, 2001 and 2017, and the women's World Championship in 2007.

 The men's team

 The men's national team is the current reigning Olympic Champion.
 It was the first team in the world to win the three titles in a row.
 It is widely regarded as the best current men's handball team in the world.
 The team has won the World Championship title six times, in 1995, 2001, 2009, 2011, 2015 and 2017 and the European Championship four times, in 2006, 2010, 2014 and 2024.
 The men's team won gold medals at the 2008 Summer Olympics in Beijing and 2012 Summer Olympics in London.
-Head coach for the men's national team is former player Guillaume Gille.
+Head coach for the men's national team is former player Talant Dujshebaev.